salymk/react-maker-pre-launch-landing-page/README.md

 });
 ```

-Then this hook returns to us a form state and helper methods in variable we call formik.
+Then this hook returns to us a form state and helper methods in a variable we call formik.

-For a simple email input field like this the only helper methods we need are handleSubmit(A submission handler),
+For a simple email input field like this, the only helper methods we need are handleSubmit(A submission handler),
 handleChange(A change handler to pass to our input field) and values(Our form’s current values).

 ```js